zowe/zowe-cli/docs/CLIReadme.md

 *   `dataSetName`		 *(string)*

-	* The name of the data set for which you want to list the members
+	* The name of the data set for which you want to list the members\.

 #### Options